pbcquoc/cifar_dcgan/README.md

-# cifar_dcgan
+# DCGAN for CIFAR10
-A simple implementation of DCGAN for CIFAR 10
+A clean implementation of DCGAN for CIFAR 10 from [Generative Adversarial Networks](https://arxiv.org/abs/1406.2661) in tensorflow 1.1